OutSystems/docs-odc/src/eap/reuse-elements.md

 ## Libraries

 Project Neo elevates Libraries to a top-level concept.
 Libraries exist at the same level as apps (Web or Mobile), and they have their own lifecycle.
-Apps can consume different versions of a Library, and you can choose which version an app uses.
 For example, you can make a branding change by updating the style guide in a Library.
-Then, you can roll out that change one app at a time, rather than updating all apps at once.
-Deployed apps can coexist with old and new branding, based on the Library version each app consumes.

 ## Public elements